astramieri/aws-cloud-practitioner/docs/ml/personalize.md

 # AWS Personalize

 - AWS Personalize is a fully machine learning service **to build apps with real-time personalized recommendations**
-- Example: personalized product recommendations/re-ranking, customized direct marketing
+    - Personalized product recommendations/re-ranking, customized direct marketing, etc.
 - Same technology **used by Amazon.com**
 - Integrates into existing websites, applications, SMS, email marketing systems, etc.
 - Implement in days, not month (you don't need to build, train, and deploy ML solutions)